From writer/director Edgar Wright, Baby Driver is masterfully crafted and filled with fun, non-stop action.

-For an action, heist movie, Baby Driver is virtually perfect.
-Sure, it is missing significant character development and major emotional stakes, but that does not matter for this kind of movie.
+For a heist movie, Baby Driver is virtually perfect.
+Sure, it is missing significant character development and major emotional stakes, but that does not matter for this kind of film.
 Either way, Baby Driver is too exciting to even notice this.

 Pure action movies can often be terrible, but Baby Driver is different.
 This largely comes from the shooting style, turning the movie more into a work of art, rather than a mindless blockbuster.